paulina-grunwald/sick-fits/README.md

 3. Setting up prisma
    prisma login
    prisna init
+   You can deploy custom env file using command `prisma deploy --env-file variables.env`

 ## Acknowledgments

-I would recommand the Wes Bos's to anybody eager to learn modern web development.
+I would recommand the Wes Bos's to anybody eager to learn about modern web development.